arg0NNY/BetterAnimations/docs/reference/injects/settings.md

 A boolean indicating whether to clip the values to fit them into the bounds of the [Container](/create/layout#container). `true` by default.

-For example, if the `x` position of the _anchor point_ is `153px`, but the width of the [Container](/create/layout#container) is only `120px`, the latter will be used when this option is enabled.
+For example, if the `x` position of the _anchor point_ is `153px`, but the width of the [Container](/create/layout#container) is only `120px`, the latter value will be used when this option is enabled.

 #### Returns {#position-precise-returns}